phu0ngng/nccl/doc/source/api/group.rst

  Start a group call.

- All subsequent calls to NCCL may not block due to inter-CPU synchronization.
+ All subsequent calls to NCCL until ncclGroupEnd will not block due to inter-CPU synchronization.

 ncclGroupEnd
 ------------